 Table turnover is the timeframe that a guest occupies a table at your restaurant from their arrival to departure.
 The more customers you serve per service, the more revenues you’re positioned to make.

-If you want to maximize your revenues per service, your ultimate goal is to reduce the time a guest occupies a table (without making guests feel rushed) and maximize how much they spend.
+If you want to maximise your revenues per service, your ultimate goal is to reduce the time a guest occupies a table (without making guests feel rushed) and maximise how much they spend.

 It’s a delicate balance, to be sure.
 Serve a customer too slow and you’re missing out on serving a higher volume of customers.
 Serve a customer too fast and you risk making them feel rushed and unappreciated.